openworm/org.geppetto.docs/source/intro.rst

       -- Plot1.destroy()
          Resets the plot widget, deletes all the data series but does not destroy the widget window.

+Check our JS documentation for more 'plot commands'_

  .. _plot commands: http://54.200.254.75:8080/org.geppetto.frontend/jsdocs/global.html#Plot

-Check our JS documentation more 'plot commands'_

 Clipboard
 ---------